Riso-stratifications and a tree invariant: introduction

 \section{introduction}

 Since Whitney's seminal paper \cite{Whi.strat}, a classical approach to get some understanding of the singularities of a ``geometric'' set $X$ (e.g., an algebraic set $X \subseteq \CC^n$) consists in considering a stratification of $X$, i.e., a partition into smooth subsets which satisfies certain regularity conditions.
-Usually, this only yields upper bounds on the complexity of the singularities of $X$, since the stratification might be more complicated than necessary; to get more precise information, one would need stratifications which are in some sense minimal, or at least canonical.
-Such a result has been obtained by Teissier for complex analytic sets $X$: he showed the existence of canonical minimal Whitney stratifications \cite{Tei.varPol2}.
-In the present paper, we introduce the \emph{riso-stratification} of a set $X$.
-It is entirely canonical by definition, it has stronger regularity properties than Whitney stratifications, and our construction works uniformly in a wide range of settings, including e.g.\ semi-algebraic and sub-analytic sets in $\RR^n$, and also sets in other topological fields like the $p$-adic numbers $\QQ_p$ and fields $\kt$ of Laurent series of characteristic $0$.

-A central motivation for introducing riso-stratifications was to get a better understanding of Poincaré series.
-We obtain the following concrete application.
-Recall that to a point $x \in X$ of an algebraic subset $X \subseteq \CC^n$, one associates a formal power series $P_{X,x}(T)$ called the \emph{local motivic Poincaré series} of $X$ at $x$.
-If $X$ can be written as $X = Y \times Z$, $x = (y,z)$, and $Z$ is smooth at $z$, then there is an easy way to compute $P_{X,x}(T)$ from $P_{Y,y}(T)$ and the dimension of $Z$.
-This raises the following question: For an arbitrary algebraic subset $X \subseteq \CC^n$, if $x$ lies in a $d$-dimensional stratum $S$ of a stratification of $X$, can one then use the same formula as above to compute $P_{X,x}(T)$ from $P_{X \cap V,x}(T)$ and $d$, where $V$ is an affine space through $x$ transversal to the tangent space $T_xS$?
-We show that this is indeed true if one uses a riso-stratification.
-We also give an example showing that this is false in general for Verdier stratifications.
+Often, one is not interested in the regularity conditions themselves, but in the fact that they imply a certain triviality along strata, e.g.\ topological triviality in the case of Whitney stratifications or bi-Lipschitz triviality in the case of Mostowski's Lipschitz stratifications.
+In the present paper, we avoid the detour through regularity conditions: We associate, to every geometric set $X$, a canonical stratification, its \emph{riso-stratification}, which is directly defined in terms of a suitable triviality condition.

+Intuitively, that triviality condition is very simple and natural.
+It says: on a tiny neighbourhood of a point of a stratum $S$, $X$ is almost translation invariant along $S$.
+To make this formal, we use ideas from non-standard analysis.
+A variant of the notion of triviality already appeared in \cite{i.whit}; what is really new in the present paper is the (very non-trivial) result that if we use this triviality notion to define a stratification, then the strata live in the right category: they are constructible/globally subanalytic/etc.\ if $X$ is.
+We are not aware of any previous result that stratifications can be obtained directly from a natural triviality notion.

+Canonical stratifications have been constructed before: For many kinds of regularity conditions, one obtains a minimal stratification satisfying those conditions by simply moving points into lower-dimensional strata whenever one is forced to (see e.g. \cite{Ran.compStrat}).
+Riso-stratifications are strictly stronger than (minimal) Whitney stratifications, as one sees in the application to Poincaré series mentioned below.